azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

 -----

 - Using helper script
-  - Download the script from [here](../../TemplateFiles/DeploymentFiles.zip), skip this step if you have already downloaded the deployment package zip
+  - Download the script from [here](../../TemplateFiles/DeploymentFiles.zip), skip this step if you have already downloaded the deployment package zip.
   > **Note:** Script can be downloaded by clicking Alt+Raw button.
   - Open a PowerShell session.
   - Navigate to the download location of the script in PowerShell session.
-    - cd "Script download location"
+    - CD "<LocalExtractedFolderPath>\DeploymentFiles"

   - Unblock the downloaded script.
     - Unblock-File -Path ".\ConfigureAzTSFeature.ps1"